thebluewolfofthenorth/Battleship-game/README.md

 5. Once you have selected the main branch, the page will automatically refresh to show a detailed ribbon display indicating that the deployment was successful.

-To get to the live link of the GitHub repository - click here: <a href="https://thebluewolfofthenorth.github.io/yoga-mindfullnes-app/">https://thebluewolfofthenorth.github.io/Rock-Paper-Scissors-Lizard-Spock_Game/
+To get to the live link of the GitHub repository - click here: <a href="https://thebluewolfofthenorth.github.io/yoga-mindfullnes-app/">The Battleship Game
 </a>